1224AmOgH/DSO_Blog/seminar_blog_full.md

 **1\.
 The Generator: "The Artist"**

-<p>The Generator is like an artist trained to take an input image (in our case, a telescope photo) and generate a new image (the predicted DSO heatmap).
+<p style="text-align: justify;"> The Generator is like an artist trained to take an input image (in our case, a telescope photo) and generate a new image (the predicted DSO heatmap).
 Its goal is to make the heatmap look as realistic and informative as possible—ideally, so convincing that it’s indistinguishable from one made by the more detailed, but slower XRAI technique. </p>

 *   **Input**: RGB astronomical image